rOpenGov/homepage/content/community.en.md

 # How to contribute?

 [rOpenGov](http://ropengov.github.io) </a> is a community of independent R package developers.
 If you are working on related projects, don't hesitate to get in touch!
+You can reach us in [Gitter](https://gitter.im/rOpenGov/home) or via email: ropengov - at - googlegroups.com

 ### Possible ways of contributing